What are we doing?

 Current transport initiatives in the Shire include reducing single person car usage through the Northern Rivers Carpooling network, and encouraging the use of electric cars through a newly installed fast charging station for electric vehicles.
 There are also many emerging bike businesses aiming to expand the range of bikes, such as electric bicycles and fat bicycles, as well as plans for a bicycle hire system.

-Future of transportation
+Future of transportation?

 The solutions to transition to zero emissions in the transport sector exist.
 It is a matter of working out what will work for Shire residents, and what the barriers are that need to be addressed.

-Potential mitigation strategies include:
+Potential solutions could include:

 - Expanding bike infrastructure, particularly cycle pathways

 - Developing the disused railway system as a regional link, which has huge potential

 - Electric charging stations